Groups

 Group graphs can be used to create and manage additional non-user specific graphs.

 A user graph is tied to a specific user; a group graph is just like a user graph, except it is not tied to a specific user.
-So a group graph can be used to create and manage an arbitrary graph that can be used as memory for an entire group of users, or for a more complex use case.
+It is best thought of as an “arbitrary graph” which, for example, can be used as memory for a group of users, or for a more complex use case.

-For example, a group graph could store information about a company’s product, and when your chatbot responds, it could utilize a memory context string from both that user’s graph as well as from the product group graph.
+For example, a group graph could store information about a company’s product, which you might not want to add to every user’s graph, because that would be redundant.
+And when your chatbot responds, it could utilize a memory context string from both that user’s graph as well as from the product group graph.
+See our cookbook on this for an example.

 Creating a Group